Feasibility checks

 Schema/keyspace compatibility

 The schema doesn’t have to be an exact match as long as the CQL statements can be executed successfully on both clusters.
-For example, if a table has 10 columns but your client application only uses 5 of those columns then you could create that table on Target with just those 5 columns.
+For example, if a table has 10 columns but your client application only uses 5 of those columns then you could create that table on the target with just those 5 columns.

 You can also change the primary key in some cases.
-For example, if your compound primary key is PRIMARY KEY (A, B) and you always provide parameters for the A and B columns in your CQL statements then you could change the key to PRIMARY KEY (B, A) when creating the schema on Target because your CQL statements will still run successfully.
+For example, if your compound primary key is PRIMARY KEY (A, B) and you always provide parameters for the A and B columns in your CQL statements then you could change the key to PRIMARY KEY (B, A) when creating the schema on the target because your CQL statements will still run successfully.

 Considerations for Astra DB migrations

-If you need to make changes to the application or data model to ensure that your workload can run successfully in DataStax Astra DB, then you need to do these changes before you start the migration process.
+If you need to make changes to the application or data model to ensure that your workload can run successfully in Astra DB, then you need to do these changes before you start the migration process.

 It is also highly recommended to perform tests and benchmarks when connected directly to Astra DB prior to the migration, so that you don’t find unexpected issues during the migration process.